EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ### Extended scenarios
-$k$-anonymity, $\ell$-diversity, and $t$-closeness are based on assumptions that make them not always applicable in specific scenarios.
+$k$-anonymity, $\ell$-diversity, and $t$-closeness are based on assumptions that make them not always applicable in specific scenarios.<br />
 When we have multiple tuples per respondent we can apply:
 - $(X,Y)$-privacy;
 - $k^m$-anonymity.

 When we have the release of multiple tables, characterized by (functional) dependencies, we can apply:
 - $(X,Y)$-privacy;
-- MultiR $k$-anonymity.
+- Multi$R$ $k$-anonymity.

 When we have multiple quasi-identifiers, we can apply:
 - butterfly.